BIOP/biop-desktop-doc/run.md

 ![VNC](/resources/VNC_icon.png)

-### 3.You arrive on the Desktop
+### On the Desktop
-You access to the Desktop, you can use the software installed in the image
+You can use the software installed in the image
 ![desktop](/resources/local_BIOP-desktop.png)

-To discover some workflows you can to have a look to [Demo](/demo.md)
+To discover some workflows you can have a look to [Demo](/demo.md)